 What will make your LinkedIn native video content stand out?
 What will push users to scroll right on passed?
-As the volume of both online and written communication pieces multiple, so does the necessity for proving the value of every piece.
+As the volume of both online and written communication pieces multiply, so does the necessity for proving the value of every piece.

 Consider these strategies in your pursuit of effective LinkedIn video marketing.